aralovelace/shortURL/README.md

 This web app allow a user to enter a valid URL and give back a shortened version using a human readable word or words as a substitute for their URL.

 ## Technical Details:
-Server-Side: PHP/MySQL
+- Server-Side: PHP/MySQL
-Framework: Laravel
+- Framework: Laravel
-Frontend: React JS
+- Frontend: React JS

+## Note
+- For the Statistic, Please refer to the database under public_urls  number of visit column.

 # Getting started